 Are You Concerned About Your Daily Drinking?

 If you are concerned about your own drinking habits, or that of someone else, the first step is to reach out to a professional.
-At Addiction Campuses, we have a free and confidential helpline that operates 24 hours a day, answering questions about alcohol abuse, addiction, and rehab options.
+At Vertava Health, we have a free and confidential helpline that operates 24 hours a day, answering questions about alcohol use, addiction, and rehab options.

 Our treatment centers, operating at several locations nationwide, offer various rehab programs that can be customized based on the severity of your drinking and other personal needs.

 Don’t wait to reach out to our specialists.
-Contact us today to learn more about alcohol abuse and treatment options at Addiction Campuses.
+Contact us today to learn more about treatment for alcoholism at Vertava Health.